Michigan and The United States

 - The Michigan Department of Technology, Management and Budget Office of Shared Solutions and Technology Partnerships maintains a state-level liaison office with the Census Bureau and creates and hosts a variety of data created specifically about Michigan continually.

 - Additionally, the Census Bureau has a document (skip to page 80) that has the historical population of Michigan Counties.
 Population of Counties -- Michigan: 1800-1990.

 The 1884-1894 Michigan State Census is available from the SeekingMichigan website.

-Nationally, the U.S. Census Bureau, more specifically their American Fact Finder, is the starting point for data about people in the United States.
+Nationally, the U.S. Census Bureau is the starting point for data about people in the United States.
 Information ranges from the easy Fact Sheets of locales down to very detailed block and tract level data for your neighborhood.

 The Census has a pretty complete A-Z list of topics available from their website.
 Within each topic selected from that list, data and reports will be available in most cases.

 For the detailed, personal information about individuals (address, occupation, place of birth, ancestry, etc.), please refer to the census rolls, or schedules.
 The library has microfilm copies of these for Michigan dating from 1820-1880 and 1900-1930 (the call number is HA 201 YEAR).
 These are arranged by year of census and county name.
 This same information (for the nation as well as Michigan) can be found in the MyHeritage Library Edition database courtesy of the Michigan Electronic Library.